charlessu800/MMv3/docs/lab4.md

 ### Checkoff #3

 1. Run the calibration code and save the constants somewhere.
 2. Using the constants, write code to convert sensor values to distances.
+(Use the existing code.py, just append it to the end inside)